pjmtdw/nvim-oldfiles-cleaner/README.md

 # Install

-This is a small Python script that only uses only `msgpack` libarary, so just download [nvim-oldfiles-cleaner.py](./nvim-oldfiles-cleaner.py) and run it.
+This is a small Python script that only uses only `msgpack` library, so just download [nvim-oldfiles-cleaner.py](./nvim-oldfiles-cleaner.py) and run it.

 # Usage